OrdnanceSurvey/osdatahub-js/README.md

 By default, `osdatahub` will attempt to return a maximum of 1000 features.
 You can customise this by setting custom start (`offset`) and end (`limit`) values.
 Where multiple requests are required, `osdatahub` will merge these into a single response object. *Please note that requesting a large amount of data may have cost implications.*

 - **Developer-Friendly GeoJSON Responses**
-The `osdatahub` package exclusively uses GeoJSON and lng/lat (`ESPG:3857`) coordinates for returning data, please note that British National Grid coordinates (`ESPG:27700`) **are not supported**.
+The `osdatahub` package exclusively uses GeoJSON and lng/lat (`ESPG:4326`) coordinates for returning data, please note that British National Grid coordinates (`ESPG:27700`) **are not supported**.
 You can use tools such as [bboxfinder.com](http://bboxfinder.com/) or [geojson.io](https://geojson.io/) to collect input geometry for use in `osdatahub`.
 Responses from non-GeoJSON APIs are returned in specification-compliant GeoJSON format.

 - **Pre- and Post- Request Error Handing**
-The package will handle some types of error prior to sending a request, such as invalid geometry, or a missing API key.
+`osdatahub` will handle some types of error prior to sending a request, such as invalid geometry, or a missing API key.
+Errors on the server (`HTTP 5**`/`4**` codes) are also handled.

 ## Installation

-### Getting an API Key
-You'll need to sign-up for an account on the [OS Data Hub](https://osdatahub.os.uk) to get an API key:
+You'll need to sign-up for an account on the [OS Data Hub](https://osdatahub.os.uk) to create an API key:

-1. Navigate to the API Dashboard located on the top navigation bar
+1. Navigate to the *API Dashboard* located on the top navigation bar
-2. Go to My Projects
+2. Go to *My Projects*
-3. Click Create a new project, give your project a name, then click Create project
+3. Click *Create a new project*, give your project a name, then click *Create project*
-4. Select Add an API to this project
+4. Select *Add an API to this project*
-5. Choose the APIs you would like to use and click Done
+5. Choose the APIs you would like to use and click *Done*

-### NodeJS (via NPM)
+### Installing in NodeJS (via NPM)
-Install the `osdatahub` package into your project:
+Install the `osdatahub` package into your project, via NPM:

 ```bash
 npm install osdatahub